Near Henry in Williamsburg County, South Carolina — The American South (South Atlantic)

 Erected 1987 by Three Rivers Historical Society.
 (Marker Number 45-8.)

-Marker series.
-This marker is included in the South Carolina, Williamsburg County, Three Rivers Historical Society marker series.
+Topics and series.
+This historical marker is listed in this topic list: Government & Politics.
+In addition, it is included in the South Carolina, Williamsburg County, Three Rivers Historical Society series list.
+A significant historical year for this entry is 1876.

 Other nearby markers.
 At least 10 other markers are within 9 miles of this marker, measured as the crow flies.
-Skirmish At Black Mingo Creek (approx. 4.7 miles away); Black Mingo Creek: (approx. 4.8 miles away); Black Mingo – Willtown / Black Mingo Baptist Church (approx. 4.9 miles away); Indiantown Presbyterian Church Indiantown Presbyterian Church: “Disarm in the Most Rigid Manner” (approx. 5.7 miles away); Black Mingo Presbyterian Meeting House (approx. 5.7 miles away); Birthplace of Jeremiah John Snow / China Grove Plantation (approx. 5.9 miles away); Pleasant Hill School (approx. 6.6 miles away); Pleasant Hill Baptist Church (approx. 6.7 miles away); Ebenezer United Methodist Church (approx. 8.1 miles away).
+Skirmish At Black Mingo Creek (approx. 4.7 miles away); Black Mingo Creek: Black Mingo – Willtown / Black Mingo Baptist Church (approx. 4.9 miles away); Indiantown Presbyterian Church (approx. 5.6 miles away); Indiantown Presbyterian Church: “Disarm in the Most Rigid Manner” (approx. 5.7 miles away); Black Mingo Presbyterian Meeting House (approx. 5.7 miles away); Birthplace of Jeremiah John Snow / China Grove Plantation (approx. 5.9 miles away); Pleasant Hill School (approx. 6.6 miles away); Pleasant Hill Baptist Church (approx. 6.7 miles away); Ebenezer United Methodist Church (approx. 8.1 miles away).

 Regarding Benjamin Britton Chandler (1854–1925).
 He is buried in the Union United Methodist Church Cemetery near Hemingway.